saviornt/Local-AI-Interface/README.md

 # Local AI Interface

 A desktop application built with Electron that provides a user-friendly interface for managing and interacting with local AI services, including Ollama (for Large Language Models) and n8n (for workflow automation).
-This project aims to simplify the setup and usage of a personal AI development stack.
+This project aims to simplify the setup and usage of a personal, local AI stack.

 ## Features